Limits of Hodge structures in several variables, II: Introduction

 \section{Introduction}

-\begin{para} Let $Y$ be a complex manifold and $E$ a \snc divisor on it.
-A morphism $f: X \longrightarrow Y$ from a complex manifold $X$ to $Y$ is said to be semistable (along $E$) if $D=f^{\ast}E$ is a {\itshape reduced} \snc divisor on $X$ and if $f$ is log smooth in the sense of K. Kato \cite{KazuyaKato} (for the precise definition, see Definition \ref{definition for semistable morphism}).
-A proper K\"ahler semistable morphism $f: X \longrightarrow Y$ along $E$ induces variations of Hodge structure $R^qf_{\ast}\bQ_X|_{Y \setminus E}$ for all $q$, because $f$ is smooth over $Y \setminus E$.
-In this article, we study the degeneration of these variations of Hodge structure from the algebro-geometric viewpoint.
-Because the question is of local nature, we mainly treat the case of $Y=\Delta^k \times S$ and $E=\{t_1t_2 \cdots t_k=0\}$, where $\Delta^k$ is the $k$-dimensional polydisc with the coordinate functions $t_1, t_2, \dots, t_k$ and $S$ is a complex manifold. \end{para}
+\begin{para} Let $Y$ be a complex manifold and $E$ a reduced \snc divisor on $Y$.
+A morphism $f: X \longrightarrow Y$ from a complex manifold $X$ to $Y$ is said to be semistable (along $E$) if $D=f^{\ast}E$ is a {\itshape reduced} \snc divisor on $X$ and if $f$ is log smooth in the sense of Kato \cite{KazuyaKato} (for the precise definition, see Definition \ref{definition for semistable morphism}).
+Under the assumption for $X$ being a K\"ahler manifold, a proper semistable morphism $f: X \longrightarrow Y$ along $E$ induces variations of Hodge structure $R^qf_{\ast}\bQ_X|_{Y \setminus E}$ for all $q$, because $f$ is smooth over $Y \setminus E$.
+In this article, as well as \cite{FujisawaLHSSV}, \cite{FujisawaDWSS}, we study the degeneration of these variations of Hodge structure from the algebro-geometric viewpoint.
+Because the question is of local nature, we treat the case of $Y=\Delta^k \times S$ and $E=\{t_1t_2 \cdots t_k=0\}$, where $\Delta^k$ is the $k$-dimensional polydisc with the coordinate functions $t_1, t_2, \dots, t_k$ and $S$ is a complex manifold. \end{para}